 If flicking on your heat pump or slow cooker in the height of winter brings you all the warm fuzzies, you’ve got Mr. Benjamin Franklin to thank for that!
 And really, we all owe him a pat on the back, because here in NZ electricity is considered a necessary service - it’s something that we all need in order to maintain a healthy standard of living.

 Here at Flick, though, we take our responsibility as an electricity retailer extremely seriously.
 While we can’t guarantee that our customers will always have power (unfortunately power cuts just sometimes happen), in-house we’re aiming for best practice in order to help keep our medically dependent and vulnerable customers safe.
-That means ensuring we know who those customers are so that we also know we’re doing our best to help them.
+That means ensuring we know who those customers are so that we also know we’re doing our best to help.

 Ok, so how do I know if I’m a medically dependent or vulnerable customer?